stashed/stash/docs/guides/minio_server.md

 ## Create Service

 Now, the final touch.
-Minio server is running on the cluster but we won't be able to access it from other pods or outside of the cluster.
-We need a service for that.
-Let's create a service for it,
+Minio server is running on the cluster.
+Let's create a service so that other pods can access the server.

 ```console
 $ kubectl apply -f ./serviceForMinioServer.yaml